Program-Understanding/oxide/docs/DRIFT_Tutorial.md

       ```text
       bindiff --help
       ```
       should work from any shell.

    **Xvfb (Linux)**
-   If running on a headless server or CI environment, install:
+   &nbsp;&nbsp;&nbsp;If running on a headless server or CI environment, install:
    ```text
    sudo apt-get install xvfb
    ```
-   DRIFT wraps headless Ghidra calls with `xvfb-run` to avoid GUI errors.
+   &nbsp;&nbsp;&nbsp;DRIFT wraps headless Ghidra calls with `xvfb-run` to avoid GUI errors.

 4. **Initialize Oxide**
     After all dependancies are installed: